5 Stress Management Tips for Startup Owners

 The key here is to delegate some micro-managerial tasks to a trusted and competent employee.
 This can take off some of your workload, and help you relax or ease up, then work on bigger plans to successfully expand the company.

-- Surround yourself with great people (outside work).
+5. Surround yourself with great people (outside of work).

 If you are not the outgoing type, writing and spending some alone time can also work as stress relievers too.
 This also gives you the proper recharge and new perspectives you need.
 It’s also a necessary time out from work that can certainly help lower your stress levels.